Survivors Recount Horrific RSF Attack On Famine-hit Sudan Camp - UrduPoint

 "People were robbed and attacked on the road.
 One young man was killed," she said.

-The Zamzam camp, home to between 500,000 and a million people according to aid groups, was the first place famine was declared in Sudan last August under a UN-backed assessment.
+The Zamzam camp, home to between 500,000 and a million people according to aid groups, was the first place famine was declared in Sudan last August in a UN-backed assessment.

 Since war began in April 2023 between the army and the RSF, it has received wave after wave of people displaced from across Sudan's vast Darfur region, most of which is under paramilitary control.